sagiegurari/angular-number-input/README.md

 <a name="overview"></a>
 ## Overview
-The number-input is an angular directive which provides number validation, parsing and formatting capabilities.
+The number-input is an angular directive which provides number validation, parsing and formatting capabilities on any HTML element.

 ## Demo
 [Live Demo at Plunker](http://plnkr.co/edit/Fip3UQvEi2KAjPHGnxiV?p=preview)